-Discount rates are basically just a variable rate with a discount for a set period.
+Discount-rates are essentially just a variable rate with a discount for a set period.

-so in this example if there had been no changes to rates made by the lender in the 2-year period your payment rate would then increase back to 4%
+So in this example, if there had been no changes to rates made by the lender during the 2-year deal your payment rate would then increase back to 4%.

-As with variable rates the lender can change the underlying rate at any time.
+As with variable rates the lender can change the underlying rate at any time, altering your payments up or down.

-Altering your payments up or down although these changes are generally likely to follow the Bank of England Base Rate they don’t have to
+Although these changes are generally likely to follow the Bank of England Base Rate, they don’t have to.

-You will tend to find discount rates being the cheapest available in the marketplace, but they are generally riskier than trackers due to the lender having control of the rate and much more risky than fixed where the rate cannot change initially
+You will tend to find discount-rates being the cheapest available in the marketplace, but they are typically riskier than trackers due to the lender controlling the rate, and much riskier than fixed products where the rate cannot change initially.

 Discount products tend to come with early repayment penalties though and these would generally end once the discount period finished.

-In this example the customer has a discount of 0.5% until October in that year.
-In January this means that as the lenders variable rate is 2% the customer is paying a rate of 1.5%.
+In this example, the customer has a discount of 0.5% until October in that year.
+In January the lender's variable-rate is 2% so the customer is paying a rate of 1.5%.

-It’s important to note though that the lender doesn’t have to change in line with the BOE rate, and so in this example the lender chooses not to pass on the reduction in BOE rate in August/September.
+It’s important to note that the lender doesn’t have to change in line with the BOE rate, so in this example, the lender chooses not to pass on the reduction in BOE rate in August/September.

 The customer could have arranged a new deal either with their existing lender or by remortgaging to a new lender in the months before the discount ended ready to switch over as soon as the deal finished

-Discount rates tend to be the cheapest available deals, and are typically available for 2,3 or 5 years although sometimes other lengths of deal may be available.
+Discount rates tend to be the cheapest available deals and are typically available for 2, 3 or 5 years although sometimes other lengths may be available.

-This means that in the earlier years of a mortgage where the long term impact on cost from relatively small differences in rates has the highest effect they can be very good value for money.
+This means that in the earlier years of a mortgage where the long term impact on cost from relatively small differences in rates has the highest effect they can present good value for money.